Van ECK Associates Corp Acquires 659,568 Shares of Orla Mining Ltd. (NYSEAMERICAN:ORLA)

 Several other institutional investors and hedge funds have also modified their holdings of ORLA.
 Goldman Sachs Group Inc. bought a new stake in Orla Mining during the 1st quarter worth $39,000.
 Rathbone Brothers plc bought a new stake in Orla Mining during the 1st quarter worth $57,000.
 Toronto Dominion Bank grew its position in Orla Mining by 20.6% during the 1st quarter.
 Toronto Dominion Bank now owns 15,690 shares of the company’s stock worth $58,000 after acquiring an additional 2,676 shares during the last quarter.
 Barclays PLC bought a new stake in Orla Mining during the 1st quarter worth $74,000.
 Finally, HighTower Advisors LLC bought a new stake in Orla Mining during the 2nd quarter worth $100,000.
 Institutional investors own 25.65% of the company’s stock.

 A number of brokerages recently weighed in on ORLA.
 Zacks Investment Research upgraded Orla Mining from a “sell” rating to a “hold” rating in a research report on Wednesday, July 21st.
-Desjardins restated a “buy” rating on shares of Orla Mining in a research report on Thursday, May 20th.
-Finally, TD Securities cut their target price on Orla Mining from C$8.00 to C$7.50 and set a “buy” rating on the stock in a report on Monday, August 9th.
+TD Securities reduced their price objective on Orla Mining from C$8.00 to C$7.50 and set a “buy” rating on the stock in a research report on Monday, August 9th.
+Finally, Desjardins restated a “buy” rating on shares of Orla Mining in a research report on Thursday, May 20th.
 One analyst has rated the stock with a hold rating and four have issued a buy rating to the company.
 According to data from MarketBeat.com, Orla Mining presently has an average rating of “Buy” and a consensus target price of $7.42.

 Orla Mining Company Profile